tohalla/isla/README.md

 # Coding guidelines

 We use [Google Styles](https://github.com/google/styleguide) for Angular.js, Javascript and Java.
-There is a [preference file](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) for Eclipse.
+There is Eclipse [preference file](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) for Java.

 # Building for production